 - 1. Application for admission shall be filed in the office of the Clerk of the Supreme Court, Austin, Texas.
 The fee of \$100.00 must accompany application.
 Rejection of application will not entitle applicant to refund of fee. - 2.
-All applicants applying under Rule X must furnish Character Report from the National Conference of Bar Examiners, 520 U. S. Nat'l Bank Bldg., Denver, Colorado.
+All applicants applying under Rule X must furnish Character Report from the National Conference of Bar Examiners, 520 U.S. Nat'l Bank Bldg., Denver, Colorado.
 Write to the National Conference for application for Character Report. - 3.
 Applicants under this rule must file application within two years after becoming a resident of Texas. - 4.
-All immigrant attorneys, who intend to take the written examination, if required, should be in attendance at the office of the Clerk of the Supreme Court at 8:30 A.M., the opening day of the examination while those who do not intend to take such examination should report at 2:00 o'clock in the afternoon the same day.
+All immigrant attorneys, who intend to take the written examination, if required, should be in attendance at 8:30 Å. M., the opening day of the examination while those who do not intend to take such examination should report at 2:00 o'clock in the afternoon the same day.